dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 {% endraw %}
 {% endhighlight %}

-Now our app has more of a personal touch.
+Now our app feels more personalized.

 ### Create a Route Guard

 We can log in and out of our app, but that doesn't offer much more than simple personalization because none of our routes are _protected_ yet.
 Unauthenticated users can still access everything if they enter URLs manually.
-Let's implement a route guard so that only logged in users can customize pet tags.
+Let's implement a route guard so that only logged in users can create and customize pet tags.

 Create a new file in `src/app/core` called `auth.guard.ts`: